Push4ck/codeX/README.md

 - **FontAwesome Icons**: Included for added visual appeal and user-friendly design.

 - **Responsive Interface**: Works seamlessly on both desktop and mobile devices for a consistent coding experience.

+- **Copy, Delete, and Save Buttons**: Easily copy the entire code with the click of a button.
+Clear the textarea with the delete button.
+Save your files with the appropriate extension automatically added (e.g., index.html for HTML, style.css for CSS, script.js for JavaScript).

 ## Technologies Used 🛠️